 - Durable powder coated finish

-In terms of a heavy duty and high capacity ramp, the OTC 5268 is a 20 Ton truck ramp for professional mechanics working on heavy vehicles.
-These are not your average car ramps and are fairly expensive but a worthwhile investment for those working on trucks regularly.
+The OTC 5268 are 20 Ton truck ramps for professional mechanics that require a rugged solution for working on heavy vehicles.
+These are not your average car ramps and are fairly expensive but a worthwhile investment for those working on trucks.

 - Suitable for 10 inch wide tires